-The setting the events take place in shapes the events.
+The setting where the events take place in shapes the events.
 The same battle would play out differently in a swamp, a farmer's field, or a building.
-Use the unique properties of these areas to build the world and shape the battle.
+Using the unique properties of these areas builds the world and shape the battle.
 In doing so you will create a fuller picture for the reader.

 If the enviorment can develop the world then so can the weather.
 Adding clouds or rain or regular winds or a bright sun can make the world seem more alive.
 It can also develop your characters.
 If a girl is humming as she walks and is caught in a downpour but continues humming nonetheless, then the author has shown she is endlessly upbeat.
 Continuing this, if she's meeting a guyfriend the author can show a chivalric streak by having him give her his jacket or demonstrate a penchant for being prepared by offering her a second umbrella.

 On a more personal level, add an iconic item or a character tic to your characters.
 For instance, the girl in the above example could carry a book everywhere or the guy could snap his fingers when bored.